Zaid Bakht

-Zaid Bakht is a Bangladesh economist, researcher, and chairperson of Agrani Bank Limited, the second largest nationalized bank in Bangladesh.
+Zaid Bakht is a Bangladesh economist, researcher, and former chairperson of Agrani Bank Limited, the second largest nationalized bank in Bangladesh.
 He worked as a research at Bangladesh Institute of Development Studies.

 Early life

 Bakht was born in 1949 in Sylhet District, East Pakistan, Pakistan.
 He completed his undergraduate in economics from the University of Dhaka.
 He completed his Masters and PhD in economics from Cornell University.

 Career

 Bakht joined Bangladesh Institute of Development Studies in 1971 as an economist.

 Bakht was a member of the National Committee on the Formulation of Industrial Policy in 1982.

 In 2002, Bakht served as a member of the Public Expenditure Review Commission.

 Bkaht worked as an economist on the development of the Sixth Five Year Plan of the Government of Bangladesh.

 In 2012, Bakht evaluated the Equity Entrepreneurship Fund for Bangladesh Bank.
 He visited Colombo, Sri Lanka, to attend the 12th annual conference of South Asia Network of Economic Research Institute.
 Bakht had served as a Director of Sonali Bank Limited in 2012.
 He had also served as a member of the syndicate board of Shahjalal University of Science and Technology.